influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/_index.md

 ---
 title: Monitoring the InfluxData Platform
-description: How to use InfluxData's TICK stack to monitor itself and other TICK stacks in order to identify and alert on anomalies.
+description: How to use the InfluxData TICK stack to monitor itself and other TICK stacks in order to identify and alert on anomalies.
 menu:
   platform:
     name: Monitor the InfluxData Platform